-For quite some time now I have loved the look of the beautiful wine bottles of Villa Alena Moscato D’Asti (purchased at Trader Joe’s for $8.99, prices may vary by location).
+For quite some time now I have loved the look of the beautiful wine bottles of Villa Alena Moscato D’Asti (purchased at Trader Joe’s ).
 If you haven’t tried it, I highly recommend it!
 It comes from Italy, has effervescence, clean fruity notes, and hints of honey crisp apple on the finish, yum!
 The bottles have such beauty on their own, but this year I was inspired to upcycle them into fun vases for Halloween.

-I know we’ve all seen the popular chalk board paint crafts that are everywhere.
-I’m taking a bit of inspiration from that using a matte black spray paint from Krylon Colormaster Primer Black/Ultra Flat (purchased at Michael’s for $6.99).
-Once the paint is dried, I embellished the bottles with a white chalk board pen (purchased at Target for $5.99), and “viola” you have yourself a fun spooky themed vase for under $20.00.
+I know we’ve all seen the popular chalkboard paint crafts that are everywhere.
+I’m taking a bit of inspiration from that using matte black spray paint from Krylon Colormaster Primer Black/Ultra Flat (purchased at Michael’s).
+Once the paint is dried, I embellished the bottles with a white chalkboard pen, and “voila” you have yourself a fun spooky-themed vase that will last you for years to come.
 Plus you get to enjoy the wine as well!
 Bonus!

-Image how cute these bottles would be in other colors!
-Say, pink for Valentine’s Day.
-Use a matte pink spray paint and embellish with hearts.
-Sweet!!
+Imagine how cute these bottles would be in other colors!
+How about pink for Valentine’s Day, use matte pink spray paint and embellish with hearts.

 1 wine bottle of choice (Villa Alena Moscato D’Asti from TJ’s, my choice)